-GOES-16 SEISS MPS-LO Level 1b (L1b) Data Release Full Data Quality October 28, 2020 Read-Me for Data Users
+GOES-17 SEISS MPS-LO Level 1b (L1b) Data Release Full Data Quality October 28, 2020 Read-Me for Data Users

-The GOES-R Peer Stakeholder - Product Validation Review (PS-PVR) for GOES-16 Space Environment In-Situ Suite (SEISS) Magnetospheric Particle Sensor - Low Energy (MPS-LO) L1b Full Maturity was held on October 28, 2020.
-As a result of this review NOAA has confirmed that the MPS-LO L1b data are at Full Validation Maturity as of October 28, 2020.
+The GOES-R Peer Stakeholder - Product Validation Review (PS-PVR) for GOES-17 Space Environment In-Situ Suite (SEISS) Magnetospheric Particle Sensor - Low Energy (MPS-LO) L1b Full Maturity was held on August 14, with a follow-up review on October 28, 2020.
+As a result of these reviews, NOAA has confirmed that the MPS-LO L1b data are at Full Validation Maturity as of October 28, 2020.